Liqwid-Labs/agora/docs/tech-design/staking-pool.md

 This forms a mutual binding between the proposal and the stake.

 A stake may be used to vote on an unlimited number of proposals.
 Consider a user staking 50GT.
-They may pledge that 50GT against a proposal `p` _and_ another proposal `p'`.
+They may pledge that 50GT against a proposal `p` _and_ another proposal `q`.

 Altering the amount positioned in a stake is not possible, for as long as that stake is locked against any proposals.
 This is to prevent vote manipulation.
 Consider: